Jeff Probst: Personal life

 Probst was married to his first wife, psychotherapist Shelley Wright, from 1996 to 2001.
 In 2004, after filming on Survivor: Vanuatu wrapped, he began dating one of the contestants, Julie Berry.
 They broke up in early 2008.

 Probst married his second wife, Lisa Ann Russell, on December 5, 2011.
-Through this marriage, Probst is a stepfather to Russell's two children, son Michael (b.
-2004) and daughter Ava (b.
-2006), from her former marriage to actor Mark-Paul Gosselaar.
+Through this marriage, Probst is a stepfather to Russell's two children, son Michael (born 2004) and daughter Ava (born 2006), from her former marriage to actor Mark-Paul Gosselaar.
 Probst has stated that he and his wife amicably share custody with Gosselaar and his second wife, and that the children consider all four to be parents.

 Probst keeps the snuffer that he uses to snuff the torches when a contestant is voted out of the game as a souvenir after every season of Survivor.

 He has written a book called Stranded, based on the show Survivor.
 As an ordained minister, he has presided over the weddings of several of his friends.